 The joint is held together by ligaments and reinforced by muscle.

 An injury to the SI joint typically involves an injury to the ligaments, which can cause the joint to move abnormally.

-Because muscles also play a key role in the function of the SI joint, an important part of recovery for an SI joint injury will involve strengthening these muscles to make sure they’re working optimally.
+Muscles also play a key role in the function of the SI joint, so an important part of recovery for an SI joint injury involves strengthening these muscles to make sure they’re working optimally.

 Because of this, what works for one person may not work for another.
 I have found that the SI joint is like a puzzle, and you must approach it intellectually in order to figure it out.